brynjarmorka/spectroscopy-channel-calibration/README.md

 ### Challenges I've had

-- What is the actual zero / start of the data?
+- What is the actual zero / start of the data? (solved)
   - What to do with the zero-peak which some instruments have?
   - Some (or all?) spectra starts measuring before 0.
 How do I set the 0 right?
-- Some datasets (eg. .emsa of GaAs_30keV) starts with negative keV values.
+- Some datasets (eg. .emsa of GaAs_30keV) starts with negative keV values. (solved)
 - Not possible to recognize all peaks, since some are low.
   - Without bg removal one peak is usually fitted in the middle as the bg with a very high std
 - For some reason it did not work to use the raw x values from .emsa when fitting, while using channels as int worked.
   - Also fitting is slower / worse with non-normalized values.
-    - Might be because it is easier to guess correct a, peak, and std with normalized values
+    - Might be because it is easier to guess correct amp, mu, and std with normalized values
+  - workaround: fit with channels and intensity normalized to 1